A Kernel for Multi-Parameter Persistent Homology: Introduction

 Finally, we prove that our kernel construction admits an efficient approximation scheme.
 Fixing an absolute error bound $\eps$, we give a polynomial time algorithm in $1/\eps$ and the size of the bi-filtrations $\X$ and $\Y$ to compute a value $r$ such that $r\leq \langle \X, \Y\rangle_{\Phi}\leq r+\eps$.
 On a high level, the algorithm subdivides the domain into boxes of smaller and smaller width and evaluates the integral of (\ref{eqn:kernel_def}) by lower and upper sums within each subdomain, terminating the process when the desired accuracy has been achieved.
 The technical difficulty lies in the accurate and certifiable approximation of the variation of the feature map when moving the argument within a subdomain.

-\paragraph{Related work.} Our approach heavily relies on the construction of stable and efficiently computable feature maps for mono-filtrations.
+\paragraph{Related work} Our approach heavily relies on the construction of stable and efficiently computable feature maps for mono-filtrations.
 This line of research was started by Reininghaus et al.~\cite{Reininghaus2015}, whose approach we discuss in some detail in Section~\ref{sec:preliminaries}.
 Alternative kernel constructions appeared in~\cite{KusanoFukumizuHiraoka2016,CarriereCuturiOudot2017}.
 Kernel constructions fit into the general framework of including the space of persistence diagrams in a larger space with more favorable properties.
 Other examples of this idea are persistent landscapes~\cite{Bubenik2015} and persistent images~\cite{AdamsEmersonKirby2017}, which can be interpreted as kernel constructions as well.
+Kernels and related variants defined on mono-filtrations have been used to discriminate and classify shapes and surfaces~\cite{Reininghaus2015,HoferKwittNiethammer2017}.
 An alternative approach comes from the definition of suitable (polynomial) functions on persistence diagrams to arrive at a fixed-dimensional vector in $\R^d$ on which machine learning tasks can be performed; see~\cite{AdcockRubinCarlsson2014, DiFabio2015, Adcock2016, Kalivsnik2018}.